Mayank730/sql-data-warehouse-project/README.md

 *Product Performance*

-8Sales Trends*
+*Sales Trends*

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 ## License

 This project is licensed under the [MIT License] (LICENSE), You are free to use, modify, and share this project with proper attribution.

 ## About Me